ministryofjustice/github-collaborators/README.md

 #### Caveats

-* Does not report any external collaborators who have not yet accepted their invitation to collaborate.
+* Does not report any outside collaborators who have not yet accepted their invitation to collaborate.
 Pending collaborators are not reported by the github graphql API.

 ### `bin/compare-terraform-to-github.rb`

-Outputs all external collaborators who are defined in the terraform code from this repo but are NOT actually set as an external collaborator at the given location.
+Outputs all outside collaborators who are defined in the terraform code from this repo but are NOT actually set as an outside collaborator at the given location.

 #### Caveats